tkim/emsx_api_doc/source/programmable/requestResponse.rst

 ===============================

-``RouteManuallyEx`` requestis generally used for phone orders where the placement is external to EMSX API.
+The ``RouteManuallyEx`` requestis generally used for phone orders where the placement is external to EMSX API.
 This request creates an order and notifies EMSX<GO> that this order is routed to the execution venue.

 Full code sample:-